ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

 {: #vs_orderingbasedonexistingconfig-procedure}

 1. In the VMware Solutions console, click the **VMware vSphere** card in the **Platforms** section.
-2. On the **Create** tab, select a configuration template from the **Cluster configurations** list.
+2. On the **Create** tab, select a configuration template from the **Instance configurations** list.
-3. Enter a new cluster name.
+3. Enter a new instance name.
-4. Review the cluster settings that are automatically completed and update the settings according to your needs.
+4. Review the instance settings that are automatically completed and update the settings according to your needs.
 For more information about the settings, see [Ordering new VMware vSphere instances](/docs/vmwaresolutions?topic=vmwaresolutions-vs_orderinginstances-req).
 5. In the **Summary** pane, verify the ordered configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

    Only the {{site.data.keyword.cloud_notm}} bare metal servers are installed.
-You're responsible for installing and configuring various components after cluster deployment, such as VMware® vCenter Server, VMware NSX®, and VMware vSAN™.
+You're responsible for installing and configuring various components after instance deployment, such as VMware® vCenter Server, VMware NSX®, and VMware vSAN™.
    {: note}

 ## Results
 {: #vs_orderingbasedonexistingconfig-results}

-If you saved the cluster configuration as a template, you get a console notification that the configuration was saved.
-You can then find the template in the **Cluster configurations** list.
+If you saved the instance configuration as a template, you get a console notification that the configuration was saved.
+You can then find the template in the **Instance configurations** list.

-If you placed an order, the deployment of the cluster starts automatically.
+If you placed an order, the deployment of the instance starts automatically.
 You receive an email confirmation that the order is being processed.
-When the cluster is ready to use, you're also notified by email.
+When the instance is ready to use, you're also notified by email.

 ## Related links
 {: #vs_orderingbasedonexistingconfig-related}